stratapp/stratapp-website/index.md

   ### fortnightly <a href="https://calendly.com/stratapp" target="_blank">CxO Events</a> in Brisbane and Sydney, or a weekly Video Call most Fridays - see the product, meet a co-founder and hear from other CxOs and business owners
 columns_text_2: |-
-  Our CxO Events for CEOs, business owners and C-level executives are the best way to learn how to take your organization to the next level on this new way of working.
+  Our CxO Events for CEOs, business owners and C-level executives are the best way to learn how to take your organization to the next level on this new way of thinking and working.

   Our Video Calls are for CxOs and business owners unable to get to Sydney or Brisbane, or for those of you based in international time zones.
 We limit these to 12 attendees, to allow plenty of opportunity for Q&A and sharing insights between attendees.